Terms you need to know

 Rental yield

 The return on investment you can expect from your investment property is a % of the purchase price of the property.
-You can calculate the expected gross rental yield as follows: weekly rent amount multiplied by 52 weeks (in a year), divided by the purchase price of the property and multiplied by 100 to find the percentage.
+Calculate the expected gross rental yield as follows: weekly rent amount multiplied by 52 weeks (in a year), divided by the purchase price of the property and multiplied by 100 to find the percentage.
 For example, if you were to buy a property for $500,000 that will generate $450 rent per week, the gross rental yield calculation would look like this: Gross rental yield = (450 x 52) / 500,000 x 100 = 4.68%.
 Gross rental yield means the total amount before tax is deducted.

 Stamp duty